Now streaming on:

 Ultimately, Ellie’s story feels incomplete, buried by the fashion of the film until the style can no longer carry it.
 Wright's “Last Night in Soho” features a killer soundtrack and chic retro fashion by costume designer Odile Dicks-Mireaux, yet crumbles into a disappointing mound of boredom.

-This review was filed from the North American premiere at the Toronto International Film Festival.
+This review was filed on September 11, 2021 from the North American premiere at the Toronto International Film Festival.
 The film opens on October 29, 2021.